Pittsboro, Indiana

-Pittsboro is a town in Middle Township, Hendricks County, Indiana, United States.
-The population was 2,928 at the 2010 Census, up from 1,588 at the 2000 census.
-By 2018 the estimated population was 3,480.
+Pittsboro is a town in Middle and Brown townships, Hendricks County, Indiana, United States.
+The population was 3,682 at the 2020 census.

 History

 The town of Pittsboro was founded on December 9, 1834, by Simon T. Hadley and Wiliam L. Matlock.
 The town was named "Pittsborough" in honor of Hadley's home in North Carolina.
 The spelling was later changed to "Pittsboro".

 On April 6, 1906, an election was held for incorporation of the town.
 The result of the election was 83 favorable and 38 opposed.
 After incorporation came many infrastructure improvements and new services.
 Sidewalks were laid, street lights installed, and water service begun.

 In 2008 Pittsboro had a parade for Olympic silver medalist Bridget Sloan.
 It led to the high school in neighboring Lizton, where she thanked her fans for supporting her.
 Hundreds of people had lined Main Street with signs and banners.

 In 2009 Pittsboro celebrated its 175th birthday.
 The celebration was from June 26 through 28 and included a temporary museum of the town's history and historic signs on many of the town's buildings.
 The celebration also included food, activities, music, a parade, and fireworks.